Anisotropic mesh quality measures and adaptation for polygonal meshes: Numerical results

-where $\alpha_h$ is determined through the equation (\ref{alpha-1}).
 This metric tensor is based on minimizing the $H^1$ semi-norm of linear interpolation error \cite{Hua05b}.
 The numerical results are shown in Fig.~\ref{fig:ex2-convH1} and Table~\ref{tab:ex2-convH1}.
 The convergence order in the $H^1$ semi-norm improves (around 0.9) while maintaining the second order rate for the $L^2$ norm.